Integrated Human Activity Sensing and Communications: Unique Signal Processing for HAR in Practical ISAC Deployments

 \subsubsection{Phase Offset Removal}

-Due to the oscillator instability, phase offset usually exists in the received signals of bistatic systems, leading to measurement ambiguity and accuracy degradation.
-For instance, sampling frequency offset (SFO) generally introduces high variations in the phase of sensing signals, and can even drown out the small phase changes caused by human movement.
-Carrier frequency offset (CFO) causes Doppler estimation ambiguity and then speed ambiguity.
-There exist two types of strategies to deal with the phase offset.
-The first strategy aims to compensate the phase offset and recover the information loss to improve the performance of multi-class classification applications.
-Existing techniques typically exploit the fact that the phase offsets between different receive antennas are the same, based on which, cross-antenna correlation and cross-antenna ratio techniques are applied \cite{zhang2021enabling}.
-The second strategy discards the phase information and only uses the signal magnitude, which results in degraded sensing performance \cite{ma2019wifi}.
+Due to oscillator instability, phase offset tends to persist in the received signals of bistatic systems, leading to measurement ambiguity and accuracy degradation.
+For instance, sampling frequency offset (SFO) generally introduces violent fluctuations in the phase of sensing signals, and can even drown out the small phase changes caused by human movement.
+To compensate for the phase offsets and recover the information loss, cross-antenna correlation and cross-antenna ratio techniques \cite{10.1145/3411816,10.1145/3351279} may be applied by exploiting the fact that the phase offsets of different receiver antennas are the same.
+An alternative strategy discards the phase information and only uses the signal magnitude.
+But this results in degraded sensing performance \cite{ma2019wifi}.